ryankarlos/AWS-ML-services/projects/personalize/README.md

 In the Mood For Love (Fa yeung nin wa) (2000) (Drama|Romance)
 ```

-User 40 has been reommended crime/drama themed movies.
+User `40` has been recommended crime/drama themed movies.

 ```
 Kill Bill: Vol. 2 (2004) (Action|Drama|Thriller)